Cucidate, the Italian Fig cookie from Sicily is a tribute to my grandfather.

 The Process for Cucidate, Italian Fig Cookies

-There are many ways to roll the cookies.
-I did some triangles, but found these to be the easiest.
+There are many ways to roll and fold the cookies.
+I did some in triangle, some folded over evenly.
 Some will turn the seam on the bottom, so you can’t see it.
 You can choose your own way.

 I made an orange glaze and poured this over the cookies when hot, then sprinkled with these Italian cookie sprinkles I found in an Italian grocery store.